-Communication is essential when visiting a spine surgeon for a more accurate diagnosis of your back pain.
+Communication is essential when visiting a spine surgeon in Orange, CA for a more accurate diagnosis of your back pain.
 You can increase your odds of experiencing a productive recovery or reaching a point where your discomfort is comfortably managed.
 Make sure to think about the questions you’ll ask as you prepare for your visit.

 Do Your Own Research